m1212e/prismabox/README.md

 // can be used for entity creation
 // respects the @prismabox.hide.data annotation to ignore fields specifically for the data model export const PostData = ...
+// just like the above but allows each field to be nullable (null or undefined) export const PostDataOptional = ...

 ```

 ### Data models
 To simplify the validation of input data, prismabox is able to generate schemas specifically for input data.
-These are called "DataModels" and need to be explicitly enabled in the generator settings (`dataModel = true`) because they expect some conventions/field naming pattern to work properly.
+These are called "DataModels" and need to be explicitly enabled in the generator settings (`dataModel = true`) because they expect some conventions/field naming patterns to work properly.
 If you want to see the specifics on how the model works, see [the code](./src/generator/dataModel.ts).

 1. Foreign Ids need to end in Id (case is ignored)
 2. To be detected as foreign key id, a relation field with a matching name must exist (case is ignored):